BroadbandForum/usp-test/1-messages-and-path-names.md

 2. The AddResp contains a single CreatedObjectResult that has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure element contains an err_code of "7012", "Invalid Value".
+The OperationFailure element contains an err_code of "7011", "Invalid Type".

 ### 1.9 Add message with allow partial true, required parameters fail, multiple objects